 – information for parents and other adults who care about kids and teens

-Frequently Asked Questions About Vaping No-nonsense information from the MA Department of Public Health.
+Frequently Asked Questions About Vaping PDF for online viewing or printing.
+No-nonsense information from the MA Department of Public Health.
 This is the brochure we’ve been giving to parents and teachers in our community.

 Talk with Your Teen About E-Cigarettes: A Tip Sheet for Parents This one is from the United States Surgeon General’s Office.

-A free, confidential resource that supports teens who want to stop vaping or using other nicotine products.
+A free, confidential resource that supports teens who want to stop vaping, smoking, or using other nicotine products.
 The site also has information for parents, educators, and other adults.
-From MyLifeMyQuit - "By enrolling, teen participants receive:
+MyLifeMyQuit includes: